sgtcortez/bit-ops/Readme.md

 - ## Bits to decimal

-# Endians
+# TODO

-Nowadays, I just support little endians ...
-But, work in progress for Big Endians too!
+There are some todos that I know that is needed.

++ [] Allow conversion to big/little endian
++ [] Add support for add between bytes